-The constant movement and coordination of Ba Gua Zhang helps develop dexterity, balance, strong legs and arms and focus.
+The constant movement and coordination of Ba Gua Zhang helps develop dexterity, balance, strong legs and arms, and focus.
 This movement helps open up the body’s channels for energy and improves their flow.
 The three most popular styles today are Yin Fu, Cheng Ting Hua and Liang Zhen Pu.
 Yin Fu is characterized by explosive and percussive techniques.
-They are used in fast striking combinations aimed at dropping an opponent quickly.
-Cheng Ting Hua’s style is characterized by flowing and smooth movements that over very little in the way of power.
+They are used in rapid striking combinations aimed at sinking an opponent rapidly.
+Cheng Ting Hua’s style is characterized by flowing and smooth movements that over microscopic in the way of power.

 Liang Zhen Pu’s style is a blend of Yin Fu’s and Cheng Ting Hua’s style.

 The ultimate goal of Ba Gua Zhang is to teach students how to utilize their entire body mass as a single force.
 This requires exquisite control of their momentum and timing in order to generate a strong amount of power.
 This type of training allows practitioners to use the power of their entire body in a single strike, making each of them incredibly powerful.
 In order to reach such physical prowess, a student must attain physical relaxation and practice natural movements that work with the fundamental design of the body.
 Ba Gua Zhang is so different from other martial arts because it does not seek to match raw strength, but instead utilizes all available strength to exploit opponent’s weaknesses in combat.
 This is why it is known as a guerilla warfare style of martial art.